CosmicIon/AI-Risk-Manager/README.md

 3. **Stream Anomaly Detection:** Detect transaction velocity spikes and distinguish organic sale events from fraud attacks.
 4. **Abuse-Ring Sentinel:** Uncover coordinated fraud rings via Neo4j entity graphs and Louvain community detection.
 5. **Measured Precision & Recall:** Rigorous model evaluation pipeline computing ₹-denominated false-positive and false-negative costs on versioned held-out datasets.

 ---

+## The Industry Problem (What It Fixes)

+In the modern e-commerce, Fintech, and digital payments landscape, merchants and payment aggregators face sophisticated fraud typologies that outpace traditional rules-based engines.

+**Real-Life BFSI Problems Solved:**
+1. **Chargeback SLA Breaches:** When a cardholder initiates a dispute (e.g., Visa Reason Code 10.4 "Other Fraud"), merchants have a strict, non-negotiable window (often 20-30 days) to submit "representment" packages.
+Manually gathering AVS checks, 3DS authentication logs, and IP geolocation proof takes days.
+Missed network deadlines result in automatic financial liability and increased chargeback ratios (which can lead to acquiring bank fines).
+2. **Static & Vulnerable Return Policies:** Retailers typically treat all returns equally to reduce friction.
+Legitimate buyers suffer from delayed refunds, while organized return-fraud rings exploit systemic loopholes to return counterfeit goods (Wardrobing/Bricking).
+Static rule engines cannot adapt dynamically to evolving abuse patterns.
+3. **Siloed Data Leading to Unseen Connections:** Fraudsters operate in orchestrated rings—using synthetic identities, rotating IPs, and shared drop-shipping addresses.
+Relational databases view transactions in isolation, failing to connect a new fraudulent transaction to a previously known bad actor via a shared device fingerprint.
+4. **Black-Box ML Rejections:** Financial regulators (like the RBI) and customer support teams require transparent decision-making.
+Standard Deep Learning models output opaque "reject" scores, leaving human analysts unable to justify an account block to a frustrated customer or compliance auditor.

+---

+## Why Use This Project?

+**AI Risk Manager** bridges the gap between raw data engineering and operational risk management.
+It is designed to be deployed directly into a merchant's payment or order management flow.

+- **Stop Revenue Leaks via Autonomous Agents:** Replace error-prone manual chargeback reviews with LangGraph agents that query disparate databases, assemble proof, and auto-generate network-compliant dispute narratives in seconds.
+- **Dynamic Risk Friction:** Score return and refund requests in real-time (<100ms inference).
+Fast-track refunds for high-LTV, loyal customers while routing high-risk requests for manual review or outright denial.
+- **Explainable AI (XAI) at the Core:** Every ML decision is accompanied by a SHAP (SHapley Additive exPlanations) breakdown, translating complex tree-based decisions into human-readable insights (e.g., *"Velocity of purchases in the last 1 hour is 5x higher than normal"*).
+- **Financial Rigor (Cost-Weighted Loss):** In BFSI, false positives (blocking a good customer) and false negatives (allowing a fraudster) have vastly different financial impacts.
+The platform evaluates models based on actual ₹ impact, dynamically thresholding approvals based on the average order value.

+---

+## Risk Analyst Dashboard Guide

+The Next.js 15 dashboard is the operational command center for Risk Analysts.
+It provides a highly responsive, dark-mode interface designed for high-throughput case resolution.

+### 1. Dashboard Home (Overview)
+- **Purpose:** A high-level operational snapshot of the organization's risk exposure.
+- **Cost-Weighted Chart:** Tracks the financial efficiency of the ML models over the week.
+It maps Precision/Recall against actual ₹ loss prevented vs. ₹ lost to false positives.
+- **Case Distribution:** A dynamic Recharts pie chart breaking down active risk vectors (Chargebacks, Returns, Fraud Alerts, Abuse Rings).
+- **Audit Feed:** A real-time log of the most critical events requiring immediate analyst attention (e.g., impending Visa/Mastercard deadlines).

+### 2. Chargebacks Module
+- **Purpose:** Dispute lifecycle management and representment generation.
+- **How to Use It:**
+  - The module displays a Kanban-style list of active chargeback disputes prioritized by Card Network deadlines.
+  - Analysts click into a **Case Detail View**.
+By the time the analyst opens the case, the backend LangGraph AI Agent has already aggregated Proof of Delivery, IP matches, and drafted a **Representment Narrative**.
+  - The analyst reviews the draft for accuracy, edits if necessary, and clicks **Submit to Network** to fight the dispute, or **Accept Liability** if the evidence is insufficient.

+### 3. Return Scoring Module
+- **Purpose:** Real-time visibility into customer return/refund requests.
+- **How to Use It:**
+  - Displays a live feed of requests with their ML-assigned risk scores (0-100).
+  - **Color-Coded Tiers:** Green (Low Risk / Auto-Approve), Yellow (Medium Risk / Human Review), Red (High Risk / Auto-Deny).
+  - **SHAP Explanations:** Clicking a specific request expands the view to reveal the exact features that drove the score (e.g., *"Customer lifetime value is low"* combined with *"IP distance from shipping address > 500km"*).

+### 4. Fraud Alerts Module
+- **Purpose:** Monitoring of streaming anomalies detected via the Kafka/Faust pipeline.
+- **How to Use It:**
+  - Analysts view sudden transaction velocity spikes.
+  - Includes a **Calendar Adjustments** feature.
+Analysts can register events like "Diwali Flash Sale" or "Big Billion Days" to dynamically adjust the AI's baseline expectations, preventing legitimate traffic spikes from generating thousands of false-positive alerts.

+---

+## Core Risk Modules

+### 1. Chargeback Evidence Responder
+- **Trigger:** Webhook/file ingestion of Visa, Mastercard, and RuPay dispute notifications.
+- **Workflow:**
+  - Resolves reason codes (`10.4`, `13.1`, `4837`, etc.) to specific evidence checklists.
+  - Parallel agent tools retrieve proof of delivery, AVS matches, 3DS authentication logs, and IP geolocation.
+  - LLM synthesizes structured representment narratives referencing verified evidence only.
+  - ML confidence model scores win probability to guide human-in-the-loop sign-off.

+### 2. Return-Risk Scorer
+- **Trigger:** Synchronous return initiation requests (`POST /api/v1/returns/score`).
+- **Engine:** LightGBM classifier served via ONNX Runtime (<5ms P99 inference latency).
+- **Explainability:** Top-5 SHAP values translated into human-readable customer/analyst explanations.
+- **Policy Engine:** Auto-approve, manual review, or auto-deny with customer lifetime value overrides.

+### 3. Fraud-Spike Detector
+- **Trigger:** Streaming transactions over Kafka.
+- **Engine:** Ensemble of Isolation Forest (point anomalies) and LSTM Autoencoder (sequence anomalies).
+- **Calendar-Aware Baselines:** Dynamic threshold adjustments for registered festival sales to minimize false positives.

+### 4. Abuse-Ring Sentinel
+- **Trigger:** Evolving transaction graph linking buyers, sellers, devices, addresses, and payment tokens.
+- **Engine:** Louvain and Label Propagation community detection algorithms scoring suspicious clusters in Neo4j.

+---